Abdul Khader Nadakattin: Innovations related to tamarind

-Enthused by the initial success, Nadakattin took a series steps to expand and strengthen the practices.
-He dug ponds to harvest rain water, constructed underground tanks to preserve tamarind pulp and started manufacturing value added products from tamarind like pickle and jam.
+Enthused by the initial success, Nadakattin took a series of steps to expand and strengthen his practices.
+He dug ponds to harvest rain water, constructed underground tanks to preserve tamarind pulp and began manufacturing value added products from tamarind such as pickle and jam.
 These products were marketed even in cities like Hyderabad.
-But he soon realized that the production of these value added products is labor intensive and he conceived the idea of inventing machines which would help reduce dependence on human labor.
+But he soon realized that the production of these value added products was labor intensive and so he conceived the idea of inventing machines which would help reduce dependence on human labor.
 This led to the development of several devices that could help processing of tamarind.
-The first such device was one to separate tamarind seeds.
+One of the first such devices was one to separate tamarind seeds.
 The device had a system wherein due to the sliding action of the pegs that were tapered at the end, the seed gets thrown out of the tamarind pod.
-Another one was a device for slicing tamarind for making pickles.
+Another invention was a device for slicing tamarind intended for making pickles.
 Due to his craze for tamarind related work, local people even named him as hunase huccha, which means "tamarind maniac".